wallarm/product-documentation/docs/latest/installation/security-edge/deployment.md

 * Second-level domains (e.g., `domain.com`) are not supported.
 Use subdomains (e.g., `www.domain.com`) instead.
 * Only domains shorter than 64 characters are supported.
 * Only HTTPS traffic is supported; HTTP is not allowed.
-* HTTP ports are not supported.
-Only HTTPS ports are allowed.

-    If necessary, contact Wallarm support for enabling HTTP ports if necessary.

 <!-- You can not manual add certificate - only issue a new one.???
 no cert manageent again?